tejalbarnwal/ITSP_2020-Oculus/README.md

 # ITSP 2020 Oculus

 This project is a camera-based assistive text reader for blinds.
-It involves Text Extraction from the image and converting the Text to Speech using a Raspberry Pi.
+It involves Text Extraction from the image and converting the Text to Speech, with other functionalities like converting text in a pdf of text file into audio, converting speech into text and storing it in a text file, and searching wikipedia.

 The link to the proposal: https://docs.google.com/document/d/12q8lEGWqXQ-AYYyNfnh2pguzVVLyLeU-5o1twalN61E/edit?usp=sharing
 ## Weekly Targets